wp-staging/wp-staging/src/readme.txt

 Donate link: https://wordpress.org/plugins/wp-staging
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Tags: staging, duplication, cloning, clone, migration, sandbox, test site, testing, backup, post, admin, administration, duplicate posts
-Requires at least: 3.6+
+Tags: backup, staging, duplication, clone, migration Requires at least: 3.6+
-Tested up to: 5.4
+Tested up to: 5.5
-Stable tag: {{version}}
+Stable tag: 2.7.6
 Requires PHP: 5.5

-A duplicator plugin - clone/move, duplicate & migrate live websites to independent staging and development sites that are accessible​ by authorized users only.
+A duplicator plugin - clone/move, duplicate & migrate websites to staging, backup and development sites that only authorized users can access.

 == Description ==

-<h3>WP Staging for WordPress Migration & Cloning </h3>
+<h3>WP STAGING for WordPress Migration & Cloning </h3>
-This duplicator plugin allows you to create an exact copy of your entire website for staging or development purposes in seconds.
+With this duplicator plugin, you can create an exact copy of your entire website in seconds for staging, backup or development purposes.
-(Exact time depends on the size of your website)<br /><br />
+(Exact backup time depends on the size of your website)<br /><br />
 It creates a clone of your website into a subfolder of your main WordPress installation including an entire copy of your database.
  <br /> <br />
-<strong>Note: </strong> For pushing & migrating plugins and theme files to live site, check out the pro edition [https://wp-staging.com/](https://wp-staging.com/ "WP Staging Pro")
+<strong>Note: </strong> For pushing & migrating plugins and theme files to production site, check out the pro edition [https://wp-staging.com/](https://wp-staging.com/ "WP Staging Pro")
 <br /><br />
 All the time-consumptive database and file copying operations are done in the background.
 The plugin even automatically does an entire search & replace of all serialized links and paths.
  <br /><br />
-This plugin works even on the smallest shared hosting servers.
+This staging and backup plugin works even on the smallest shared hosting servers.
  <br /><br />
  <br /><br />
-WP Staging can help you to protect your website from being broken or unavailable because of installing untested plugin updates!
+WP Staging can protect your website from being broken or unavailable because of installing untested plugin updates!

 [youtube https://www.youtube.com/watch?v=Ye3fC6cdB3A]